 Centre for Intercultural Dialogue

-CID is a civil society organization founded in 2006 which is working to promote intercultural acceptance and active citizenship through capacity building processes, education and youth work.
-The organization’s activity focuses on many aspects which are of interest for young people: from provision of services and information, to research and support for policy-making and networking.
-Their objectives are to develop and provide quality learning opportunities within non-formal education, to offer capacity development of civil society, to facilitate youth support systems and to increase quality of education and learning services .
+CID is a civil society organization working to promote intercultural acceptance and active citizenship through capacity building processes, education and youth work.
+The organization’s activities focus on many aspects which are of interest for young people: from provision of services and information, to research and support for policy-making and networking.
+Their objectives are to develop and provide quality learning opportunities within non-formal education, to offer capacity development of civil society and to facilitate youth support systems.

-Horizons: Global Youth for Justice and Equality is a Dutch-based non-profit, global youth movement.
+Horizons is a Dutch NGO that aim to contribute to the global youth movement.
 They work with youth on building just, equal societies by means of intercultural dialogue with a specific focus on the relationship between (what is traditionally called) the West and the Middle East.
-Horizons also creates awareness about injustice and inequality, empowers youth, and encourages mutual respect by providing a platform for youth to speak out against radicalism and intolerance alongside advocacy work targeting politicians to implement and pursue just policies worldwide.
+Horizons also empowers youth and encourages mutual respect by providing a platform for youth to speak out against radicalism and intolerance alongside advocacy work targeting politicians to implement and pursue just policies worldwide.

 Belfast, Northern Ireland